 - The disabled or senior citizen must own 50 percent or more of the property or cooperative unit;

-- The total federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $127,600 for the prior calendar year; and
+- The total TY 2017 federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $133,100 for the 2019 calendar year; and

 - The same requirements for application, occupancy, ownership, principal residence (domicile), number of dwelling units, cooperative housing associations and revocable trusts apply as in the homestead deduction.